9 Steps to Stick Weld Cast Iron: And How to Avoid Preheating

 For the most common cast iron jobs, V grooves are good enough and easy to make.

 5. Preheat the casting to avoid temperature differences

-The recommended preheating temperature for medium-sized gray-iron casting is 500 °F (260 °C) using nickel rods.
+The recommended preheating temperature for a medium-sized gray-iron casting is 500 °F (260 °C) using nickel rods.
 For small castings, you can use half of that.

-When you preheat the casting, you must weld it in a reasonable amount of time to prevent it from getting cold.
+When you preheat the casting, you must weld it in a reasonable amount of time to prevent it from getting colder.
 If you use the temperature stick and it doesn’t melt, reheat the casting.

 You must avoid any cold drafts during welding.
 If the casting is big, insulate it with welding blankets or similar equipment.